-Obligatory registration: yes Further information on registration: "Student Portal"
+Obligatory registration: yes

 Courses Hours per week Self-study

 Lecture 2 2

 (additional offer: Exercise) (2)

 ECTS in total 2

 Form of assessment Written and/or oral exam; the examiner will determine the exact form in accordance with the requirements of the module element.
+The exam registration is only possible for the first exam period.

+Preliminary course work Obligatory attendance and sufficient participation

 Lecturer/Person in charge Didi Zhang

 Duration of module 1 semester

 Offering Spring semester

 Language Chinese and German

 Program-specific educational goals LG 3

 Grade graded

 Range of application B.Sc.
-Business Admi nistration
+Business Admini stration